tadhg-moore/tadhg-moore/content/authors/tadhg-moore/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Limnological Modelling
+    - course: PhD in Freshwater Science
       institution: Dundalk Institute of Technology
       year: 2020
     - course: BSc in Environmental Science